 Mehrdad Baghai is the chairman of Alchemy Growth, a boutique strategy advisory firm in Sydney.
 He advises large companies on their growth strategies and business-building initiatives.
 Previously, he was an executive director at CSIRO and a partner in the Sydney and Toronto offices of McKinsey & Company.
 He is co-founder, chairman and global CEO of High Resolves, a social venture around global citizenship, which has engaged more than 165,000 young people in Australia, the United States, Canada and China.
 He was recently named Social Entrepreneur of the Year for his work with the enterprise.

 Tony Johnson is the CEO, Oceania, of EY, a member of EY’s Asia-Pacific Operating Executive and its Global Services Group.
 His career has primarily focused on the financial services sector, locally and internationally, delivering strategic, operational, transaction, governance, assurance, risk, due diligence and regulatory reviews and services.
 Johnson is a member of numerous advisory boards, including the Male Champions of Change national group and the Leadership Council on Cultural Diversity.
 He is also a fellow of Chartered Accountants Australia & New Zealand and a member of the Australian Institute of Company Directors.

 This exclusive reader event is presented in association with Porsche Cars Australia.
 Guests will go into a draw to win two tickets to the Porsche Pavilion at the Formula 1® Australian Grand Prix in Melbourne on Saturday, 14 March 2020, valued at $3800*.

-Don’t miss out on this opportunity to access the great minds of Australian business.
+Don’t miss out on this opportunity to access great minds of Australian business.
 Register now and join us for Think.

-for a 7pm start.
+WHEN: Monday, 2 March 2020, at 6.30pm for a 7pm start.

-Image credit: The Sydney Think. event in November 2018.
+Image credit: The Sydney Think. event in November 2019.